bitovi/documentjs/docs/documentjs.md

     > documentjs --watch

-Read the [commandLineOptions command line option] API for other options.
+Read the [DocumentJS.apis.generate.documentjs command line] API for other options.